A5x0/Nothing/README.md

 This repo has nothing in it.
 Or, at least, no code.
+If you clone this repo, you get the most space-efficient and scalable utility for building applications ever created.
+It is so compact that it can fit onto a floppy disk's boot sector.